Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from

 Threats of Price Inflation or Deflation

-This really has to do with the broader economy.
+This has to do with the broader economy.
 As many investors know, gold is seen as a great store of value during recessions or hard times.
-It’s every survivalist’s safe haven for when the world ends.
+It’s every survivalist’s haven for when the world is supposed to end.
 But the reality is the world doesn’t have to end for investors and global citizens to want to hedge against potential unrest in their home countries or across the world.

 Governments and major corporations most certainly possess a lot of power when it comes to controlling the inflation or deflation of an asset.
 While most investors think about the printing and manipulation of fiat currencies in this context (consider what’s happening in Venezuela right now), the reality is that almost any asset’s value can be inflated or deflated via state manipulation, unless it's a finite resource.

 Gold is a good hedge against foreign currencies or the stock market, but no asset is completely safe from risk.
 That’s why risk and reward always go hand in hand with investing.

 News and Current Events